ACLAR 2026 Conference

 Conference Venue

-The Biennial Australasian Children’s Literature Association for Research (ACLAR) conference will take place at the University of Waikato, Hamilton, New Zealand.
-27-30 November 2024
+The Biennial Australasian Children’s Literature Association for Research (ACLAR) conference will take place at Deakin University’s Waterfront Campus, Geelong, Victoria.

 Conference Theme

-We welcome submissions in relation to children’s and young adult literature around these themes across a range of genres and formats: picturebooks, graphic novels, comics, fiction and non-fiction.
-You are also welcome to submit ideas for a different session topic aligning with the overarching theme of ‘whenua’.
-Presentations will be 20 minutes followed by a 10-minute discussion.
-You may also submit proposals for a panel of three presentations on one topic.
-Please ensure all proposed presenters provide a biography.
+We welcome submissions in relation to children’s and young adult literature around these themes across a range of genres and formats, including picturebooks, graphic novels, comics, fiction and non-fiction, film, and tv.
+We also welcome panel proposals for three papers on one theme.
+Academics working at the intersection of Children’s/YA and creative

 Shaun Tan artwork